Infinitely presented small cancellation groups have the Haagerup property: Introduction

 Moreover, using results of \cite{HiKa}, we have: \begin{cor} The strong Baum-Connes conjecture holds for finitely generated groups defined by infinite $C'(1/6)$--small cancellation presentations. \end{cor}

 Our approach to proving Main Theorem is to show a stronger result: A group acting properly on a simply connected $C'(1/6)$--complex, acts properly on a space with walls.
 The concept of a space with walls was introduced by Haglund-Paulin \cite{HP} (cf.\ Section~\ref{s:walls}).
 It is an observation by Bo\. zejko-Januszkie\-wicz-Spatzier \cite{BoJaS} (implicitly, without the notion of a ``space with walls" yet) and later, independently, by Haglund-Paulin-Valette (unpublished --- compare \cite[Introduction]{ChMV}), that a finitely generated group admitting a proper action on a space with walls has the Haagerup property.
 We define walls on the $0$--skeleton of the corresponding $C'(1/6)$--complex, using the construction of Wise \cite{W-sc} (cf.\ Section~\ref{s:walls}).
 The main difficulty is to show the properness.
-To do this we prove the following general result about complexes relating the path metric and the wall pseudo-metric of the corresponding space with walls (see Theorem~\ref{p:lsp} for the precise statement). \begin{tw2} Simply connected $C'(1/6)$--complexes satisfy the linear separation property. \end{tw2}
+To do this we prove the following general result about complexes (see Theorem~\ref{p:lsp} for the precise statement).
+Recall that the \emph{linear separation property} says that the wall pseudo-metric and the path metric, both considered on the $0$--skeleton of the complex, are bi-Lipschitz equivalent. \begin{tw2} Simply connected $C'(1/6)$--complexes satisfy the linear separation property. \end{tw2}

 This result is of independent interest.
 Note that for complexes satisfying the $B(6)$--condition, introduced and extensively explored by Wise \cites{W-sc,W-qch}, the linear separation property does not hold in general.
 Moreover, such complexes might not admit any proper separation property --- see Section~\ref{s:final} (where we also explain that our results are not immediate consequences of Wise's work).